 The University recognises its responsibility for the quality and academic standards of all arrangements delivered in partnership with others, in accordance with the expectations of Chapter B10 of the UK Quality Code.

 One of the key objectives of the University of Suffolk is to raise aspirations and achievement in Suffolk and the surrounding region through the advancement of education, learning and research.
-To support this objective, the University works in close partnership with four local colleges - Great Yarmouth College, Lowestoft College, Suffolk New College and West Suffolk College - to facilitate local delivery of higher education programmes validated by, and leading to awards of, the University of Suffolk.
+To support this objective, the University works in close partnership with three local colleges - East Coast College, Suffolk New College and West Suffolk College - to facilitate local delivery of higher education programmes validated by, and leading to awards of, the University of Suffolk.
 As founding partners, the Colleges have a unique status within the University of Suffolk and are represented on all key academic committees.
-Higher education provision within the Learning Network is subject to the same regulations, policies and procedures that govern higher education provision within the University of Suffolk.
+Higher education provision within Partner Colleges is subject to the same regulations, policies and procedures that govern higher education provision within the University of Suffolk.
 This includes procedures for course approval, modification and review and risk-based monitoring and enhancement (RiME).

 Find out more about institutional review:

 - Guidance notes for institutional review panel members

 - Guidance notes for student representatives on institutional review panels

 - Guidance notes for students involved in the student meeting at an institutional review event